 -

 Oasis de la Petite Plage: Head there for one of the best mafés of your life.
-Take it with chicken at lunch before taking a pirogue to explore Dakar.
+Take it with chicken at lunch before hopping on a pirogue to explore Dakar.

 - Restaurant Yadikoon: My favourite spot for dinner, feet in the water.
 Chat with the friendly waiters to discover their stories and culture.